andreasrsa/OpenWRT-Archer-C5/README.md

 > Note: `openjdk-7-jdk is no longer available on Ubuntu 20.04.
 The release is as per above.''

-3. You need to go to /home and type sudo mkdir \~/openwrt (OpenWRT support calls this the root folder.
-A kinda conflicts with the fact that all compiling must NOT be root)
+3. You need to go to /home or simply type cd ~/ and then type mkdir ~/openwrt.
+You have easentialky created your "build root".
+In GNU linux this is a best practice environment.
+GNU Linux being unique in that it is THE platform dor cross compiling.
 4. From home type ls -sl.
-The folder is root:root permission now.
-You need to type: sudo chown {non-sudo user}:{non-sudo group}
+The folder should reflext your userame. e.g. dev:dev.
+From within your "build root" you now do everything without sudo.
 5. Now enter \~/openwrt as your non-sudo user.
 From this point, everything must be done as a non-sudo
 6.  type git clone https://github.com/openwrt/openwrt.git